-- ▶ = Perform the procedure more often on vehicles subjected to severe use. - = Have an authorized dealer perform repairs that involve this component or system. - ♦ = Emissions related components.
+- ▶ = Severe Use Item.
+Reduce interval by 50% on vehicles subjected to severe use. - = Have an authorized dealer perform repairs that involve this component or system. - = Emissions related components.
 Have an authorized dealer perform repairs that involve this component or system.